ExPLoit: Extracting Private Labels in Split Learning: Preliminaries

-Two-party split learning involves a dataset that is vertically partitioned between two parties.
-In our work, we consider an input owner who owns the inputs $\mathcal{D}_{inp} = \{x_i\}$ and a label owner who owns the labels $\mathcal{D}_{label} = \{y_i\}$ in the dataset.
+Two-party split learning is used for VFL, where the data is vertically partitioned between the input and label owner.
+The input owner owns the inputs $\mathcal{D}_{inp} = \{x_i\}$ and the label owner owns the labels $\mathcal{D}_{label} = \{y_i\}$, corresponding to each input.
 The goal of split learning is to train a composition model $g\circ f$ that is distributed between the two parties.
-Training with supervised learning requires mapping examples in the input set to the corresponding example in the label set.
-If this mapping is not known, private set intersection algorithms~\cite{psi} can be used to link the corresponding examples in the two datasets.
-A single training iteration involves a forward and a backward pass (as shown in Figure~\ref{fig:split_learning}), which proceeds as follows: \begin{itemize} \item \emph{Forward pass:} The input owner samples a batch of inputs $\{x\}_{batch} \sim \mathcal{D}_{inp}$ and performs forward propagation through $f$ and produces the corresponding embeddings $\{z\}_{batch}$.
-These emebeddings, along with the corresponding \emph{inputIDs} are sent to the label owner.
-The label owner feeds the embeddings to $g$ to produce the final predictions $\{p\}_{batch}$.
-The labels $\{y\}_{batch}$ corresponding to the inputs are used to compute the model's loss $L= \mathbb{E}[H(y, p)]$.
+Training with supervised learning requires mapping the entries in the input set to the corresponding entries in the label set.
+If this mapping is not known, private set intersection algorithms~\cite{psi} can be used to link the corresponding entries in the two datasets.
+A single training iteration involves a forward and a backward pass (as shown in Fig.~\ref{fig:split_learning}), which proceeds as follows: \begin{itemize} \item\emph{Forward pass:} The input owner samples a batch of inputs $\{x\}_{batch} \sim \mathcal{D}_{inp}$ and performs forward propagation through $f:\mathcal{X}\rightarrow\mathcal{Z}$ and produces the corresponding embeddings $\{z\}_{batch}$.
+These embeddings, along with the corresponding \emph{inputIDs} are sent to the label owner.
+The label owner feeds the embeddings to $g:\mathcal{Z}\rightarrow\mathcal{Y}$ to produce the predictions $\{p\}_{batch}$, which along with the labels $\{y\}_{batch}$ are used to compute the model's loss $L= \mathbb{E}[H(y, p)]$.

-\item \emph{Backward pass:} The label owner initiates backpropagation and returns $\{\nabla_zL\}_{batch}$ to the input owner.
+\item\emph{Backward pass:} The label owner initiates backpropagation and returns the loss gradient $\{\nabla_zL\}_{batch}$ to the input owner.
 Both the label and input owner compute the gradient of the loss with respect to the model parameters and update model parameters using gradient descent as shown below:

 \end{itemize}